-Film Streams is a 501(c)3 nonprofit organization dedicated to enhancing the cultural environment of the Omaha-Council Bluffs area through the presentation and discussion of film as an art form.
-In July 2007, we opened the Ruth Sokolof Theater, our two-screen cinema located within the Saddle Creek Records complex in North Downtown Omaha.
+Film Streams is a 501(c)3 nonprofit organization in Omaha, Nebraska.
+Our mission is to enhance the cultural environment of the Omaha-Council Bluffs metropolitan area through the presentation and discussion of film as an art form.

 American independents, documentaries, and foreign films making their theatrical premieres in Omaha and the surrounding region.

-Classic films, themed series, director retrospectives, and revivals celebrating the history and cultural spectrum of the art of film.
-Whenever possible, we feature the highest quality 35mm prints and DCP restorations.
+Classic films, themed series, director retrospectives, and revivals celebrating the history and cultural spectrum of the art of film, presented with the highest quality 35mm prints and DCP restorations available.

 Arts in Education

-Complementing each of the aforementioned areas are our Special Programs, including screenings with visiting filmmakers and guests, live musical performances to silent classics, and an annual Local Filmmakers Showcase celebrating the work of area artists.
+Q&As with visiting filmmakers, live musical performances to silent classics, an annual Local Filmmakers Showcase celebrating the work of area artists, and other special events complementing each of the aforementioned areas.

 Sign up for our enewsletter and a weekly chance to win two free movie passes.